erc7579/erc7579-implementation/erc.md

 Note: A single module can be of multiple types.

-Modules MUST implement the following interface, which is used by smart accounts to enable and disable modules:
+Modules MUST implement the following interface, which is used by smart accounts to install and uninstall modules:

 ```solidity
 interface IModule {